AnselA01/Fish-Biomechanics/README.md

 ## Project

-This project aims to identify three tensile properties of yellow perch vertebrae from collected stress-strain data.
+This project aims to identify the Young's Modulus of yellow perch vertebrae from collected stress-strain data.
 Data are not shared in the repo.

+## For Those Looking to Use Automated Algorithm to Get Young's Modulus Values

+## For Those Looking Use

 ## For Those Looking to Continue Working on This Project

-The following README files details the code in rstudio create by the undergraduate CIR fellows listed above during the 2024-2025 academic year.
+The following README file details the code in rstudio create by the undergraduate CIR fellows listed above during the 2024-2025 academic year.
 During this time, the fellows have developed an automated algorithm which takes in the time series data of applied force and